alloystorm/dvvr/dancexr/ai_chat.md

 ## AI Services
 There are various options to use as AI service to give your character intelligence.
-We'll discuss pros and cons for each options below
+We'll discuss pros and cons for each option below

 ### OpenAI (ChatGPT)
 This is the most intelligent option at the moment.